 In order to keep the nutritional value of your phytoplankton supplement at it’s highest, you need to keep two things in mind—

 1) You MUST keep the culture refrigerated at all times—do not allow the culture to warm up to room temperature.
 While the cultures are typically grown at room temperature, the conditions are much different than what is in your supply bottle.

 Phytoplankton are grown in less dense concentrations (up until harvest), in larger water volumes, with vigorous aeration and nutritional supplementation.
 Left out at room temperature, the metabolism of the cells quickly speeds up, consuming the remaining oxygen and increasing the amount of metabolic waste generated.

 Without sufficient gas exchange (oxygen and carbon dioxide) the plankton cells will start to die, fouling the water and causing the culture to crash.

 2) The second thing to keep in mind is that under refrigeration and without aeration, the plankton will settle to the bottom of the bottle while in your refrigerator—if the culture settles for too long, it will also spoil—so be sure to shake up the culture every time you use it, and at least once a week, if not dosing more often.

 Advanced Aquarists Note

-Turning off your protein skimmer for a short period of time during and after dosing will allow your filter feeders to more efficiently feed—as it is likely that some of what you dose will be taken up and exported by the skimmer—however only do this if you can remember to turn the skimmer back on afterwards….you’ll do more harm than good if you forget to plug your skimmer back in.
+Turning off your protein skimmer for a short period of time during and after dosing will allow your filter feeders to more efficiently feed—as it is likely that some of what you dose will be taken up and exported by the skimmer—however only do this if you can remember to turn the skimmer back on afterward….you’ll do more harm than good if you forget to plug your skimmer back in.